jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

 An `AttributeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError>`_ is raised when there is a reference to a name in an object_ from outside the object_ and the name does not exist, for example ``humans.wings``

-A NameError_ is raised when there is a reference to a name within an object_ and there is no definition for the name
+NameError_ is raised when there is a reference to a name within an object_ and there is no definition for the name

 refactor: make it better